oscarbranson/latools_gui/docs/source/backend/packaging.rst

     ModuleNotFoundError: No module named 'module.name'

 This error can be solved by copying the given module name into the list of hidden imports in the SPEC file.
+If this does not fix the issue, a more detailed hook may need to be created for the specific module as part of PyInstaller.

 After adding new imports to the SPEC file, it may be necessary to delete the previous build files before running PyInstaller again.